sergzach/d/README.md

 **Not need to have a special callback when method is not defined (when developing with d).** You may just update `user_patch(...)` in your `d_...py` file.

+Troubleshooting

+Case 1.
+If not all the functions are imported from your <d_example.py> patch module then check for execution errors when importing the <d_example.py> (for example, `ImportError`).

 ```
 # d_example.py